yifeiyin/GoShare/README.md

 > Disclaimer:
 >
 > This is a hackathon project, nothing is garenteed to work.
+- Ensure you have node and expo installed.
 - `git clone https://github.com/yifeiyin/GoShare && cd GoShare`
 - `npm install`
 - `expo start`